Welcome to the SBHS Libraries

 There are two Libraries at Sydney Boys High - the K J Andrew’s Junior Library

 and the McDonald Senior Library.
-Past parent donations for buildings and
+Established through the generosity and

-providing quality learning environments and a chance to experience maximum
+research, and reflection.
+Students also have a chance to experience maximum

 Our two libraries share the web-based Oliver/SoftLink library management